lakshmicdgithub/EmployeeManagementSystem1/README.md

 ![s3](https://github.com/lakshmicdgithub/EmployeeManagementSystem1/assets/148479768/ecad00e1-681d-41cb-9502-ddd98d856a48)

+Here you can see that employee details are deleted successfully.

 (4) Displaying the Employee details from the database

 Shows a list of all employees in a employee1Table, with their personal and employment details.

 ![Screenshot (92)](https://github.com/lakshmicdgithub/EmployeeManagementSystem1/assets/148479768/c2c8c7f6-650f-4f51-9d5b-13dac9ddbf6b)

+How I Connected this Java application to Database

+Before connecting to the database we need to have the following details they are

+(1) Port number : 3307

+(2) Driver software url : "jdbc:mysql://localhost:3307/jdbc_employee"

+(3) Database user name : "root"

+(4) Data base password : "Lakshmi@2001"

+(5) Database name : employee

+Here are the following Steps to be followed

+(1) Loading the driver software

+(2) Creating the connection object

+(3) Creating the Statement object

+(4) Executing the Query Statement

+(5) Process the result

+(6) Close the connection

+Run Time Environment

+I used Eclipse IDE for the developement and execution of this project

+Jar files

+I used Mysql Connector Jar file in this project